yosh778/YsVIII-tools/README.md

 ## TODO

+- Swap game title & other main resources like manual

+### Secondary

 - Find out how .tbb files work & create modding tools
+- Fix pl_const.plt hacking, latest still has some tiny issues
 - Fix status.tbb in 1stload.dat to translate monster names
-- Fix pl_const.plt hacking, latest still has some tiny issues
 - Fix any leftover bug with lit_rtxt.csv (nothing new yet)
-- Find out if any file .rsb in flash/pkg_menu.xai needs translation & how to fix .rsb files if needed
-- Swap game title & other main resources like manual
+- Fix pkg_menu/help.rsb if any use
-- Translate trophies if doable
+- Translate trophies ?

 ## XAST